tonysln/delta-wifi-pos/README.md

 $ sudo python3 app.py
 ```

-In case of Linux you will need to specify the name of your Wi-Fi adapter:
+In case of Linux you will also need to specify the name of your Wi-Fi adapter:
 ```
-$ python3 app.py --adapter NAME
+$ sudo python3 app.py --adapter NAME
 ```

 On some Linux builds, the following error might be displayed, due to a bug in PySide 6: